-Herbs for cooking are plants whose leaves, seeds, fruits, flowers or other parts are used fresh or dried for flavoring food.
-(A spice–broadly speaking–denotes a flavoring derived from the seed, fruit, bark or other part of a plant grown in warm, tropical regions.)
+Herbs for cooking are plants whose leaves, seeds, fruits, flowers, or other parts are used fresh or dried for flavoring food.
+(A spice–broadly speaking–denotes a flavoring derived from the seed, fruit, bark, or other parts of a plant grown in warm, tropical regions.)
 A “potherb” is a plant you cook in a pot.

 Herbs generally grow well with little care.
 Plant herbs in good loose soil.
 A sunny spot close to your kitchen is important.
 Plant perennial herbs in a part of the garden set apart from annuals; they will grow there for three or more years.